 Student Health Services

 The Student Health Services (SHS) clinic will be open by appointment only.
 Appointments are free of charge for students.
 Students will be responsible for charges incurred for lab work and medications.
-Students will be informed of the safety protocols prior to their arrival for appointments.
-SHS staff will conduct temperature checks and questioning upon arrival at the clinic, and appointments will be staggered to limit density in the clinic and waiting room.
+Students will be informed of the safety protocols and must complete digital paperwork prior to their arrival.

 Students are encouraged to download the free Ochsner Anywhere Care app for 24/7 access to medical providers.
 Virtual visits cost $10 using the Ochsner Anywhere Care app and the Loyola coupon code LUSTUDENT.
-Telehealth stations will be located at the Danna Student Center, Founder’s Hall, and the Law School.
+Telehealth stations are located at the Danna Student Center, Founder’s Hall, and the Law School.

 Students can call SHS at 504.865.3326, Monday – Friday from 8:30 a.m. – 4:45 p.m.
 For after hours consultations, the Ochsner COVID info hotline 24/7 at 844.888.2772.